wp-plugins/team-member-showcase/readme.txt

 Team Member Showcase is a super modern Team Member wordpress plugin.
 With this plugin you can display a set of pictures and information in different layouts.
 The main purpose of the plugin is to display team/staff members.
 Unlimited Colors, 100% responsive, automatic resize images, flexible, unlimited items, shortcode powered, custom link and more.

-The members will display in a responsive grid with the number of columns you set and with the information, You can easily add team members & embed them in separate page post or widgets..

 See live demo here: http://wpexpert24.com/team-member-showcase-demo/